nycmeshnet/nycmesh.net/content/olmsted/index.md

 This service is for internet only.
 You can stream TV by using services such as Roku, Hulu, etc. using your NYC Mesh connection but they are independent from Mesh itself.

 ## How does support work?
 NYC Mesh has a robust volunteer support community, reachable in a variety of methods.
 The primary method of getting support is to visit https://www.nycmesh.net/support which has up-to-date contact information.
-There you and find the NYC Mesh Support phone number, email address, and more.
+There you can find the NYC Mesh Support phone number, email address, and more.